IsaacVerm/mad-trick-explainer/README.md

 pip install -r requirements.txt
 ```

+If you want to run the Cypress tests in debug mode, you also have to install [XQuartz](https://www.xquartz.org/).
+It's important to note you have to [enable network connections](https://gist.github.com/cschiewek/246a244ba23da8b9f0e7b11a68bf3285) in `XQuartz`.

 ## Configuration

 Configuration can be found in the `backend/config.py` file.
 This configuration is shared with the web app and Cypress tests using the `/config` route.